UCR bell tower in the spring

 The Institute for Integrative Genome Biology and its affiliated Centers (CEPCEB and the Center for Infectious Disease Vector Research) are organized around five centralized shared-use core instrumentation facilities that offer advanced tools in bioinformatics, genomics, microscopy, proteomics, and metabolomics to faculty and students.
 These facilities are housed in close proximity within Noel T. Keen Hall (microscopy and genomics), the Genomics building (bioinformatics), and Batchelor Hall (proteomics and metabolomics) to allow researchers the ability to easily access diverse technologies and expertise and engage in interdisciplinary efforts.
 Each core facility is spearheaded by a PhD-level manager who participates in the research and training of UCR’s principal investigators.

-For detailed information regarding the IIGB/CEPCEB core instrumentation facilities, please visit IIGB’s Core Facility page or the individual core sites.
+For detailed information regarding the IIGB/CEPCEB core instrumentation facilities, please visit IIGB’s Core Facility page .

 Let us help you with your search